usnistgov/pfhub/CODE_OF_CONDUCT.md

 participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in the CHiMaD phase field community to help us create safe and positive experiences for everyone.
+We invite all those who participate in the {{ site.title }} community to help us create safe and positive experiences for everyone.

 ### 2. Open Source Citizenship